Elia Kazan | Subjects

 prosecutor's offices.
 It has little of the look inside great institutions

-of the other films, however, being very low key and suburban.
+of the other semi-doc films, however, being very low key and suburban.

 Kazan's Gentleman's Agreement (1947) is not usually regarded

-as a member of the semi-documentary police series, and with good
+as a member of the Semi-Documentary Crime Film,

 a magazine writer who does an expose about Anti-Semitism.
 However,